 Signs and symptoms of a lung injury vary depending on the nature of the injury, but they could include the inability to breathe freely, coughing up blood, or feeling a tremendous amount of pain with each breath.

-With any injury like this, it's very important to talk to a medical professional immediately.
+With any injury like this, it’s very important to talk to a medical professional immediately.
 Since treatment can be costly, you also need to know what rights you may have to compensation in Illinois.
 Call our Chicago car accident lawyers today for more information about filing a lawsuit.